coderkan/adxl312_i2cLib/README.md

 ## Read Byte

-Read a byte from given file. `file` is a value that returned `i2c_init` function and `addr` is a address you want to read.
-Return value is a byte readed value from address if read byte is correct else return -1.
+`i2c_readByte` function takes 2 parameters and its returning type is a `char`. `file` is opened device and `addr` is a address to be read.
+This function returns the byte value read from the address if read is successful, otherwise returns -1.

 ```C
 char i2c_readByte(int file,int addr){